eduardolbruno/eduardolbruno/README.md

 ## What I’m Working On

-- Scalable backend and frontend systems for live events and high-concurrency environments.
+- High-concurrency platforms for live events and real-time ordering.
-- AI-assisted workflows for automation, support, reporting and operational efficiency.
+- AI-assisted workflows for automation, support and operational efficiency.
-- Payment and ordering integrations across multiple providers.
+- Payment, ordering and third-party integrations.
-- Mobile-first marketplace and product experiences.
+- Mobile-first product experiences.
 - Clean architecture, maintainable codebases and better developer experience.

 ---